 The Australian state of New South Wales is home to six UNESCO World Heritage sites.
 And there’s a huge variety here, from prehistoric sites to modern architecture, Australian history to tropical paradise.
-So if you’re looking for information about the UNESCO Sites in New South Wales, read on for our in-depth guide.
+So if you’re looking for information about the UNESCO World Heritage Sites in NSW, read on for our in-depth guide.

 Sydney Opera House – World Heritage Site